princeton-nlp/DinkyTrain/README.md

 ## Bugs or Questions?
-If you hav an questions, or encounter any problems when using the code, or want to report a bug, you can open an issue.
+If you have any questions, or encounter any problems when using the code, or want to report a bug, you can open an issue.
 Please try to specify the problem with details so we can help you better and quicker!

 ## Citation